tjfulle/matmodlab/source/examples/ex3.rst

 How Does the Script Work?
 .........................

-This section describes each part of the example script
+This section describes each part of the example script.

 ``from matmodlab import *``